John Ryan (railway magnate)

 John Ryan Esq.
-(25 December 1834 – 21 March 1902) was an Irish-Canadian railway magnate and the younger brother of Toronto-based industrialist Hugh Ryan and socialite Alice Ryan.
-The son of John Patrick Ryan and Margaret Conway, Ryan immigrated from Limerick, Ireland, to Montreal, Canada, in 1841 at the age of seven —after his father sold Gortkelly Castle and their ancestral lands to a distant branch of Ryan family.
+(25 December 1834 – 21 March 1902) was an Irish-Canadian railway magnate, the younger brother of Toronto-based industrialist The Honourable Hugh Ryan and socialite Alice Ryan, and great-grandfather of British actor Hugh Millais.
+The son of John Patrick "J.P."
+Ryan and Margaret Conway, Ryan immigrated from Limerick, Ireland, to Montreal, Canada, in 1841 at the age of seven —after his father sold Gortkelly Castle and their ancestral lands to a distant branch of Ryan family.

 Career at H. & J. Ryan

 John Ryan was a co-founder and chairman of the industrial firm H. & J. Ryan, known best for railway development, alongside his elder brother Hugh Ryan who served as the CEO.
 The firm went on to become one of the most successful in Canada and predated the formal establishment of the country.

 The first major railway development contracts were awarded to the firm in the 1850s for two large sections of the Brockville and Ottawa Railway in Ontario.
 Following their completion, Ryan spearheaded the firm's expansion into the United States of America in the 1860s; capitalising on the country's lack of labour availability due to the American Civil War.
 This strategic manoeuvre resulted in the firm securing major railway in Michigan, Maine, Kentucky, and Illinois; including the Chicago and Alton Railway.

 In 1880, Ryan and his brother were awarded the railway development contracts for the new Pembina-St. Boniface line track —including 100 miles northwest of Winnipeg— by Sir Charles Tupper and the Manitoba provincial government.
 In addition to the railway development, the contracts also included the building of a covered bridge to connect the west and east portions of the Pembina-St. Boniface line across the Red River.